Hallelujah (film): Hallelujah and black stereotypes

-Hallelujah was one of the early projects that gave African Americans significant roles in a movie, and though some contemporary film historians and archivists have said that it had "a freshness and truth that was not attained again for thirty years", a number of contemporary film historians and archivists agree that Hallelujah exhibits Vidor’s paternalistic view of rural blacks that included racial stereotyping.
+Hallelujah was one of the early projects that gave African Americans significant roles in a movie, and though some contemporary film historians and archivists have said that it had "a freshness and truth that was not attained again for thirty years", a number of contemporary film historians and archivists agree that Hallelujah exhibits Vidor's paternalistic view of rural blacks that included racial stereotyping.

-The emphasis these critics place on Vidor’s white prejudice—all the more apparent today “given the enormous changes in ideology [and] sensibilities” since 1929—covers a spectrum of opinions.
+The emphasis these critics place on Vidor's white prejudice—all the more apparent today "given the enormous changes in ideology [and] sensibilities" since 1929—covers a spectrum of opinions.
 Vidor biographer John Baxter reports “a now-disconcerting [white] paternalism” that pervades Hallelujah, while film scholars Kristin Thompson and David Bordwell argue that “the film was as progressive as one could expect in the day.”
 Film critics Kerryn Sherrod and Jeff Stafford agree that “seen today, Hallelujah invites criticism for its stereotypes; blacks are depicted as either naive idealists or individuals ruled by their emotions.”
-Media critic Beretta Smith-Shomade considers Vidor’s Hallelujah a template for racist and degrading portrayals of "Negras" in the movie industry in subsequent years.
+Media critic Beretta Smith-Shomade considers Vidor's Hallelujah a template for racist and degrading portrayals of "Negras" in the movie industry in subsequent years.

-Warner Bros., who own the rights to Hallelujah, have added a disclaimer at the opening of the archive edition:
+Warner Bros., who owned the rights to Hallelujah before it entered the public domain, added a disclaimer at the opening of their archive edition:

 In Hallelujah, Vidor develops his characterizations of black rural workers with sensitivity and compassion.
-The “social consciousness” of the film and its sympathetic rendering of a tale of sexual passion, family affection, redemption and revenge performed by black actors earned enmity from the Deep South’s white movie exhibitors and the “gripping melodrama” was banned entirely south of the Mason–Dixon line.
-Vidor’s film crew was racially mixed, and included Harold Garrison (1901–1974) as an assistant director.
+The “social consciousness” of the film and its sympathetic rendering of a tale of sexual passion, family affection, redemption and revenge performed by black actors earned enmity from the Deep South's white movie exhibitors and the “gripping melodrama” was banned entirely south of the Mason–Dixon line.
+Vidor's film crew was racially mixed, and included Harold Garrison (1901–1974) as an assistant director.
 Black female choral conductor Eva Jessye served as musical director on Hallelujah; she would later act as music director with George Gershwin on Porgy and Bess (1935).

 The overall assessment of the film from film historians ranges from condemnation to qualified praise.

 Museum of Modern Arts film archivist Charles Silver made this appraisal:

-Media critic Beretta Smith-Shomade asserts that from Vidor’s Hallelujah, there issued forth racist characterizations of black rural figures, in particular “the black harlot”, establishing these stereotypes in both black and white motion pictures for decades.
+Media critic Beretta Smith-Shomade asserts that from Vidor's Hallelujah, there issued forth racist characterizations of black rural figures, in particular “the black harlot”, establishing these stereotypes in both black and white motion pictures for decades.